jonathanvgr/groupie-tracker/README.md

 <div>{{.Data.Name}}</div>
 ```

-It then displays as whatever you pout in Name field
+It then displays as whatever you put in Name field